saebyn/django-classifieds/INSTALL.rst

   'registration',
   'profiles',
   'django.contrib.humanize',
-  'sorl.thumbnail'
+  'sorl.thumbnail',

-  and optionally 'south'
+  'south'

-  to your `INSTALLED_APPS`.
+  to your `INSTALLED_APPS` setting.

 4. Set your LOGIN_URL = '/registration/login/' and LOGOUT_URL = '/registration/logout/'

+5. RECAPTCHA ?? (do we even use those settings?)